holgerbrandl/kalasim/docs/userguide/docs/advanced.md

 ## Continuous Simulation

 For some use-cases, simulations may for a very long tick and wall time.
 To prevent internal metrics gathering from consuming all available memory, it needs to be disabled or at least configured carefully.
-This can be achieved, but either disabling metric provides such as [timelines and monitors](monitors.md) or by setting a sensible default strategy using the `env.trackingPolicyFactory`
+This can be achieved, but either disabling [timelines and monitors](monitors.md) manually, or by setting a sensible default strategy using the `env.trackingPolicyFactory`

 ```kotlin
 // first define the policy and matcher